stefanpearson/codename_velociraptor/readme.md

 ## Workflows

-Rather than diving in to development, start each project by defining 'blocks', patterns and modules of components from visual printouts.
+A good way to begin a project is to start defining 'blocks', patterns and modules of components from visual printouts.
 Look for potential development hurdles that could be simplified, inconsistencies or UX anti-patterns and iron them out before you start the build to avoid ambiguity and delays.
 Always think about how things will work in different conditions as visuals are not always the means to an end, for instance, how should things behave:

 * on mobile
 * at different screen widths
+* at different screen heights
 * with a different amount of content
 * without a certain required browser feature
 * without a pointer (touch devices)

 Note that just because a component appears to be different, structure could remain the same.
 Presentation and behaviour could be determined by a sub-class or modifier.
 Read the [BEM methodology](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/).

+Another thing to bare in mind is being responsible with performance, server-load and overheads.
+For instance, overly large assets, hundreds of HTTP requests and parallax scrolling effects will most likely result in poor UX.

 **Separate structure from presentation from behavior**.
 Strictly keep structure (markup), presentation (styling), and behaviour (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

 Components should be portable with the potential of several instances of them working in unison.
 While hooking on an elements `id` attribute has performance gains, avoid unique IDs on elements and **always opt for using `class` instead**.
 Modules shouldn't have to know about the system and assuming there will only be one instance of a component is not a good idea.

-Avoid over-specificity, and abstract things where you can.
+Avoid over-specificity, be [DRY](http://en.wikipedia.org/wiki/DRY_code), and abstract things where you can.
 Within reason, approach all code with the mindset of it being portable to other projects.

 **Don't compromise current and future browsers to adhere to legacy ones**, it is short-sighted.
-That said, do provide a solution for them, even if it is a more basic experience.
+That said, do provide a solution for them, even if it is a more basic experience or aesthetic.

 Always be agnostic and assume nothing. **Progressive enhancement is key**.